Golden age of American animation: Tex Avery's Cartoons

-Meanwhile, Tex Avery came to MGM cartoon studio in 1941 and revitalized their cartoon studio with the same spark that had infused the Warner animators.
-Tex Avery's wild surreal masterpieces of his MGM studio days set new standards for "adult" entertainment in Code-era cartoons.
+Hugh Harman left for the final time in April 1941, prompting Quimby to search for a replacement.
+He later hired Tex Avery in September, who at that point had previously left Warner Bros. after internal feuds with Leon Schlesinger.
+Avery revitalized their cartoon studio with the same spark that had infused the Warner animators.
+His wild surreal masterpieces of his MGM studio days set new standards for "adult" entertainment in Code-era cartoons, most famously exemplified in his series of shorts featuring Red Hot Riding Hood.

 Tex Avery did not like to use recurring characters but did stay faithful to a character throughout his career at MGM with Droopy, who was created in Dumb-Hounded in 1943.
-Tex also created Screwy Squirrel in 1944, but Tex was less fond of him and discontinued the series after five cartoons.
+Avery also created Screwy Squirrel the following year, a character known for his outrageously brash and erratic personality who torments his adversaries, but he grew less fond of him and discontinued the series after five cartoons.
 He also created the inspired Of Mice and Men duo George and Junior in 1946, but only four cartoons were produced.

-The studios latter years
+Avery's other recognizable films for MGM include Blitz Wolf (1942, also nominated), Northwest Hounded Police (1946), King-Size Canary (1947), The Cat That Hated People (1948) Bad Luck Blackie (1949), and Magical Maestro (1952).

+Avery's influence was particularly felt within the studio, with Hanna and Barbera adapting his brand of humor and violence into their Tom & Jerry shorts.
+The only exception of this being Rudolf Ising, who was unable to adjust to Avery's style and instead continued to direct cartoons with more meticulous influences.
+He too left MGM in 1943 to work for the Army Air Force film unit as an animation supervisor.